Trump showered in Polish praise in speech

 Trump, speaking behind thick panes of bulletproof glass, stood firmly behind NATO and Article 5, the alliance's commitment to mutual defense, yet chided other European countries for not spending more money.

-"To those who would criticize our tough stance, I would point out not merely with words but with its actions that we stand firmly behind Article 5, the mutual defense commitment," Trump said.
+"To those who would criticize our tough stance, I would point out that the United States has demonstrated not merely with words but with its actions that we stand firmly behind Article 5, the mutual defense commitment," Trump said.
 "Words are easy but actions are what matter and for its own protection, and you know this, everybody has to know this, Europe must do more."

 With controversial words that will reverberate around Europe, Trump cast Poland as the "soul of Europe," aligning the United States with the Eastern European nation as it stands up to Russia and looks to buck aspects of the European Union.